 The third is Sugarloaf Path.
 It’s nine (9) kilometres and goes down to Logy Bay.
 It has spectacular scenery including a beautiful view of Quidi Vidi.

-Can we take pictures inside the Plantation?
+Can we take pictures inside the Artisan Studios?